Our favorite Barcelona sailing tours

 Las Golondrinas de Barcelona.
 I remember when I was a child, the golondrinas were a favorite activity to do with my grandparents!
 And they continue to be very cherished now by the locals.
 They are the most traditional Barcelona sailing tours are these old fashioned blue panoramic boats that give you a 40-minute tour of the Port Vell with commentaries in several languages, and depart from the Columbus statue at the bottom of La Rambla.
 The boats being old-fashioned and slow, they won’t take you into open waters, though: the ride ends after passing the cruise piers and the industrial harbor, however it is great to discover areas of the marina that you would otherwise miss and to learn about the relationship of the city with the sea.
 The same company also runs a 1.5 hour catamaran tour along the city beaches.

 Karya Shooner.
 If you’d like a vintage classic sail, you’ll love the Karya shooner: an old-fashioned wooden vessel built in the famous shipyards of Bordum (Turkey) following traditional ship manufacturing methods.
 They offer 30 minute rides withing the Port Vell marina, as well as longer 1.5 rides all the way to the Olympic Village, and in both you’ll be treated to a glass of cava (local sparkling wine) and complimentary water.
 Background music adds up to a great sailing experience.
 Quite a fancy way to spend your afternoon in Barcelona!
 Just there aren’t commentaries about what you’ll be seeing from the ship.
 By the way, they depart from Moll d’Espanya, right behind the Aquarium in the Maremagnum area – check the map: it might be a bit tricky to find.
+And here is another cool wooden shooner with midday and sunset outings with live music.

 Catamaran.
 This type of ship consisting of two hulls joined by a frame are a popular option due to the comfort and safety they provide, as well as their large capacity.
 Besides the Golondrinas company that I mentioned before, in Barcelona also operates an eco-friendly Catamaran company with an engine-powered catamaran (their ship is the largest in Europe) for 30 minute Port Vell tours and 1.5 hour tours of along the coastline – a great choice for those who value sustainability in their trip and leisure choices.
 There’s another company that owns an engine + sail powered catamaran for 30 minute sunset sails, but depending on how many bookings they have that day they might either use the catamaran or a regular sail boat: you don’t get to choose, and that might lead to a disappointment if you are very inclined towards the catamaran.